New model comparison for semi-inclusive charged-current electron and muon neutrino scattering by $^{40}$Ar in the energy range of the MicroBooNE experiment: Results and discussion

-In Fig.~\ref{electron_cc0piNp} we compare the different theoretical models with MicroBooNE 1eCC0$\pi$Np data on $^{40}$Ar~\cite{PhysRevD.106.L051102} as function of the electron energy and scattering angle and the final proton kinetic energy and scattering angle.
-Additionally, for the $T_N$ distribution presented in Fig.~\ref{electron_cc0piNp}, MicroBooNE collaboration provides one extra data point (0 $< T_N <$ 50 MeV) that corresponds to events with one electron, no protons above $T_N$ = 50 MeV threshold and at least one proton below the threshold.
-Although the experimental measurements are statistically limited and the error bars are large, the ROP model seems to describe better all the measurements presented in Fig.~\ref{electron_cc0piNp}.
-It is interesting to point out the similar predictions by GENIE-SuSAv2 and ED-RMF of all the distributions except $T_N$ below 0.2 GeV where GENIE-SuSAv2 overestimates the measurements.
-Notice that $T_N = 0.2$ GeV is close to $p_N = 0.6$ GeV, which matches the point where GENIE-SuSAv2 and ED-RMF models begin to differentiate in the $p_N^{\textnormal{reco}}$ distribution shown in Fig.~\ref{cc0piNp}.
+In Fig.~\ref{electron_cc0piNp} we compare the different theoretical models with MicroBooNE 1eCC0$\pi$Np data on $^{40}$Ar~\cite{PhysRevD.106.L051102} as function of electron energy and scattering angle, and the final proton kinetic energy ($T_N$) and scattering angle.
+Additionally, for the $T_N$ distribution presented in Fig.~\ref{electron_cc0piNp}, MicroBooNE collaboration provides one extra data point (0 $< T_N <$ 50 MeV) that corresponds to events with one electron, no protons above $T_N$ = 50 MeV threshold and any number of protons below the threshold.
+Although the experimental measurements are statistically limited and the error bars are large, the ROP model seems to describe better all the measurements presented in Fig.~\ref{electron_cc0piNp}, whilst both GENIE-SuSAv2 and ED-RMF tend to overestimate them, although it should be noted that there is little quantitative power to statistically separate the models.